When it comes to being responsible, who you borrow from is as important as who you lend to.

 Good for: First-time buyers with small deposits

-Two-year tracker at 1.49 per cent for those with 35 per cent equity in their home (£999 fee)
+Two-year tracker at 1.39 per cent on top of base rate for those with 35 per cent equity in their home (£999 fee)

-For those with more equity in their home, Nationwide’s rates are competitive, including the 1.49 per cent rate above.
-If you want total peace of mind, it offers a ten year fix at 2.59 per cent.
+For those who do have equity or a decent deposit to put down on a first home, Nationwide’s rates are competitive, including the 1.39 per cent rate above.
+If you want total peace of mind, it offers a ten year fix (with 15 per cent deposit) at 3.04 per cent.
 Most of its products come with a £999 fee.

-Good for: Borrowers with lots of equity in their homes
+Good for: Borrowers with lots of equity in their homes/ first time buyers with at least 40 per cent deposit

 Despite its highly publicised woes in recent years, the Co-op continues to reiterate that it is an ethical bank, despite hedge fund ownership.
 It is currently donating £5 to youth homelessness charity Centrepoint for every mortgage taken out.